ingararntzen/timingdocs/docs/source/axis.rst

     :param object ctx: set *this* object to be used during callback invokation.
 If not provided, *this* will be the axis instance.

     Register a callback for events of given type.

-    ..  code-block:: javascript

-        let handler = function(e){}
-        axis.on("change", handler)
+The axis exports only a single event type *"change"*.
+See :ref:`axis-events`.

 ..  js:method:: axis.off (type, callback)